Ijeoyibo/markdown-cv/index.md

 Lead Program Manager `2015-2017`

-***Vetiva is a Pan-African Financial Services Company incorporated in Nigeria; duly regulated and registered by the Securities & Exchange Commission.
+***Vetiva is a Pan-African Financial Services Company; duly regulated and registered by the Securities & Exchange Commission.
 Our wholly-owned subsidiaries Vetiva Securities Limited (a dealing member of the Nigerian Stock Exchange); Vetiva Fund Managers Limited and Vetiva Trustees Limited act as Broker/Dealers, Fund/Portfolio Managers and Corporate Trustees respectively***